DXHeroes/knowledge-base-content/issues/poor_code_quality.md

   - libraries
 ---

-# Poor code quality
+# Poor Code Quality

-## What the Poor code quality is?
+## What the Poor Code Quality Is?

 Poor code quality is an umbrella term for multiple issues with the codebase: